 Lately, I’ve been paying more attention to places in Asia.
-Through Instagram, I’ve realised that there are so many picturesque destinations off the beaten path that are yet to be discovered; places beyond our usual popular destinations like Tokyo, Bangkok, and Hong Kong.
+Through Instagram, I’ve realised that there are so many picturesque destinations off the beaten path that are yet to be discovered; places beyond our usual popular destinations like Tokyo, Bangkok, and Taiwan.

 As it is, I’m already making plans for my getaways and I’ll be sharing 10 picturesque destinations in Asia to consider on your next getaway!

 1) Jaipur, India